fat-potato-uk/k8-demo-1/README.md

 The easiest way of doing this is to go to `Docker desktop -> Preferences (the little cog in top right) -> Kubernetes -> Select Enable Kubernetes`

 ![docker desktop k8s](docker-desktop-k8s.png)
+*Note this will take a few minutes depending on your connection*

 We can then switch to this cluster using the Docker desktop icon in the tool bar at the top